Structured prior distributions for the covariance matrix in latent factor models: Applications

 In contrast, using the approach outlined in Section~\ref{subsec:prior_for_xi} we can structure the prior for the shared variation so that it incorporates the information from the phylogenetic tree in addition to the two meta-covariates.
-The former can be encoded as a matrix of phylogenetic distances between the 50 species, whose $(i,j)$th entry, say $d_{P,ij}$, is the sum of the branch lengths along the path between the leaves for species $i$ and $j$.
+The former can be encoded as a matrix of phylogenetic distances between the 50 species, whose $(i,j)^{\text{th}}$ entry, say $d_{P,ij}$, is the sum of the branch lengths along the path between the leaves for species $i$ and $j$.
 This distance function is a metric over the set of leaves \citep[][Chapter 6]{Ste16}.
-Another measure of the dissimilarity between species can be obtained using the generalized distance function from the projection model in~\eqref{eq:distance}.
+Another measure of the dissimilarity between species can be obtained using the generalised distance function from the projection model in~\eqref{eq:distance}.
 As we only have binary response data, which is unlikely to be as informative as continuous data, we simplify~\eqref{eq:distance} by taking the matrix $\matr{\Theta}$ to be diagonal.
-This yields $d_{C,ij} = \left\{ \sum_{k=1}^4 (x_{ik} - x_{jk})^2 / \vartheta_k^2 \right\}^{1/2}$ as a metric for the distance between the meta-covariates for species $i$ and $j$, where $x_{i1}$, $x_{i2}$ and $x_{i3}$ are indicators for the three-level migratory strategy while $x_{i4}$ is the logarithm of typical body mass for species $i$.
+This yields $d_{C,ij} = \left\{ \sum_{k=1}^4 (x_{ik} - x_{jk})^2 / \vartheta_k^2 \right\}^{1/2}$ as a metric for the distance between the meta-covariates for species $i$ and $j$, where $x_{i1}$, $x_{i2}$ and $x_{i3}$ are indicators for whether species $i$ is a short-distance migrant, resident or long-distance migrant, respectively, while $x_{i4}$ is the logarithm of typical body mass for species $i$.
 Since $d_{P,ij}$ and $d_{C,ij}$ are metrics over a set comprising the species and their associated traits, the sum is also a metric.
-We can therefore take as a generalized measure of distance between species $i$ and $j$, $d_{ij} = d_{C,ij} + d_{P,ij} / \vartheta_5$, in which $\vartheta_i>0$ for $i=1,\ldots,5$.
-So that all the length-scale parameters $\vartheta_i$ operate on a comparable scale, we standardize the logarithm of body mass $(x_{1,4}, \ldots, x_{50,4})$ by dividing the measurements by their standard deviation before calculating the distances $d_{C,ij}$.
-Similarly, in this example, the phylogenetic tree is ultrametric and so the root to tip distance is the same for all leaves.
-As such, before calculating $d_{P,ij}$, the edge lengths are standardized by scaling to make the common root to tip distance one.
-Finally, we relate the generalized distance $d_{ij}$ to the among-row scale matrix $\matr{\Phi}$ by using the exponential correlation function, $\phi_{ij}=\exp(-d_{ij})$.
+We can therefore take as a generalised measure of distance between species $i$ and $j$, $d_{ij} = d_{C,ij} + d_{P,ij} / \vartheta_5$, in which $\vartheta_i>0$ for $i=1,\ldots,5$.
+So that all the length-scale parameters $\vartheta_i$ operate on a comparable scale, the meta-covariates and branch lengths are standardised prior to calculating $d_{C,ij}$ and $d_{P,ij}$.
+Finally, we relate the generalised distance $d_{ij}$ to the among-row scale matrix $\matr{\Phi}$ by using the exponential correlation function, $\phi_{ij}=\exp(-d_{ij})$.
 We assume the length-scale parameters to be independent in the prior and assign distributions $\log \vartheta_i \sim \norm(0, 10)$.